 In my above video I share a recent visit that I made to the newly finished woodworking workshop of Frank Klausz.
 Frank is a world-renowned cabinetmaker and teacher who received his training in his father’s pre-electrical workshop in the mountains of Hungary.

-Before you ask, look at the bottom of this article for a list of all the tools that Frank mentioned in the video.
 You can also watch the other videos from my visit to Frank’s workshop:

 When I first arrived at Frank Klausz’s home I was warmly greeted by Frank, his wife Edith, and their Hungarian Vizsla dog.
 After a quick tour of the exquisite furniture and trim that adorned their quaint country home, we had a very nice conversation about Frank’s upbringing in the remote mountains of Hungary.
 He was tutored by his father and grandfather in the traditional craft of using hand tools to build furniture, because electricity had not made its way to that part of the Soviet-controlled region of Hungary.
 As he spoke, I could picture a small candlelit workshop perched on the slopes of a picturesque eastern European mountainside.
 The Klausz men only used a handful of tools in their shop.
 “We only used a few hand planes, five or six chisels, and some handsaws” he emphasized.